Pronouns in English Grammar: Types, Examples, and Rules

 Pronouns used to refer to specific people or objects are called demonstrative pronouns.
 Demonstrative pronoun examples are this, that, these, and those.

 The demonstrative pronouns this and these are used to point to nearby objects or items.
 We use this for singular and these for multiple items or things.
-For example,

 • These are lovely flowers.
 I want to get my wife some flowers like these.